amoszczynski/Wave-Complexity-Analysis/README.md

 # Wave-Complexity-Analysis
-Given a .wav, file, return a quantitative measure of the complexity of that wave.
+Given a .wav file, return a quantitative measure of the complexity of the sound wave at a point of max amplitude